chrishoste/SwiftTokenGen/README.md

 In summary, Design Tokens provide a standardized method for defining visual styles, and the Figma Plugin facilitates the export of these tokens, simplifying the maintenance of consistent styles across multiple platforms and enhancing collaboration in the design and development process.

 > ℹ️ For more information check our the [Figma Design Tokens Repo](https://github.com/lukasoppermann/design-tokens) or [Amazon Style Dictionary](https://amzn.github.io/style-dictionary/#/).

+# Licence
+This code and tool is under the MIT Licence.
+See the `LICENCE` file in this repository.